Vizzuality/vizzuality/content/projects/antarctic.md

                 description: Working with scientists allowed us to get the best data.
 The custom backoffice we built allows experts to enter the information and link with external resources with ease.
             -
                 image: ant_block3.jpg
-                description: For this project we made a great effort in improving previous solutions on taxonomy browsing.
+                description: For this project we made a great effort to improve previous solutions for taxonomy browsing.
 We think this is the best Taxonomic Browser we have built to date and is all pure HTML+JS!.

 opinions:
     -